flowershow/flowershow-app/content/blog/flowershow-cloud-comments.md

 ---
-title: Enabling comments on your Flowershow Cloud site
+title: "Flowershow Cloud: Enabling Comments"
 date: 2025-01-23
+description: "A step-by-step guide on how to enable and configure Giscus-powered comments on your Flowershow Cloud sites, allowing readers to engage with your content through GitHub Discussions."
-authors: [olayway]
+authors:
+  - olayway
+tags:
+  - flowershow-cloud
 ---

 You can enable comments on your Flowershow Cloud sites using Giscus - a comments system powered by GitHub Discussions.
 This means your readers can now engage with your content directly on your pages, with all comments being stored in your GitHub repository's Discussions section.